Delay's Manufacturing Golden Days

 Delay and inventory saw their opportunity in software…while in the real world an unmoving pallet of unfinished work stood out, the invisible nature of software provided the perfect cover for Delay and Inventory.
 Unfinished software and intermediate work products could sit hidden as bits on a disk, unseen and mostly untracked.

-Delay relies on invisibility to work his nefarious deeds and can be easily exposed using Big Visible Information Radiators (BVIR) such as a Kanban board.
+Just like Inventory, Delay relies on invisibility to work his nefarious deeds and can be easily exposed using Big Visible Information Radiators (BVIR) such as a Kanban board.
 Work Flow analysis is another effective tool for exposing Delay.
 Use of short time boxes helps mitigate Delay